Rinnegatamante/DaedalusX64-vitaGL/README.md

 - Inssame for some additions to the UI code
 - That One Seong & TheIronUniverse for the LiveArea assets
 - withLogic for the high-res preview assets
-- Rob Scotcher for the Daedalus X64 logo image
+- Rob Scotcher for the DaedalusX64 logo image